“Learning never exhausts the mind.” – Leonardo da Vinci

 For example, Moody’s uses the expected loss (EL) calculation to rate a CLO tranche.
 They typically use the binomial expansion technique to associate asset default scenarios with the likelihood of each scenario (a default distribution).
 They then use cash flow modelling that relates each assets’ default scenario to the cash flows that the rated tranche receives in that scenario.
 After applying the default distribution to the cash flow model, they calculate the EL for each tranche.
 Finally, they compare the tranche’s EL to the relevant EL benchmark, based on its weighted average life, to determine the rating associated with such an EL.

 On the other hand, instead of using the EL approach, S&P first assesses the credit portfolio scenario default rate (SDR), which corresponds to the level of defaults that is likely to affect the portfolio in a given rating stress scenario.
 As a second step, S&P analyses the transaction’s cash flows and payment profile.
-S&P will test the various scenarios, based on key rating drivers to determine the maximum level of defaults that a transaction may sustain while still repaying the noteholders in full and on time.
+S&P will test the various scenarios, based on key rating drivers to determine the maximum level of defaults that a tranche may sustain while still repaying the noteholders in full and on time.
 This is the breakeven default rate (BDR).
 To assign a rating at a given level, S&P looks for the SDR commensurate with that rating to be at or lower than the BDR.

 While Moody’s uses the EL approach and S&P uses SDR vs BDR approach, there are two components involved – portfolio credit risk profile and cash flow modelling.